easafe/purescript-flame/docs/concepts.md

       HE.button [HA.onClick Increment] "+"
 ]
 ```
-The `Message`s raised as events will be used to signal how the application state should be updated.
+The `message`s raised on events are used to signal how the application state should be updated.

 See [Defining views](views) for an in depth look at views.